wehlutyk/thesis/content/3-gistr-3-methods.md

 The 2200 pairs of quotes were filtered to keep only those which passed the spelling and punctuation quality tests from the previous section, and for which the number of words was strictly matched when excluding punctuation (this left 505 pairs).
 Here is an example pair from this data set (first the memorable quote, then the non-memorable counterpart):

-> "The first and most important rule of gunrunning is never get shot with your own merchandise.""
+> "The first and most important rule of gunrunning is never get shot with your own merchandise."

 > "At least when they say they're going to have a war, they keep their word."